-Entry Requirement S4 → S5 National 5 A/B; or C by discussion and negotiation with Curriculum Leader and Depute Head only .
-National 5 D or lower should resit Entry Requirement S5 → S6 National 5 A/B or C by discussion and with Curriculum Leader and Depute Head.
-Nat 4, National 5 D or lower should resit
+Back to Contents Page Back to Contents P Department ENGLISH Course English Level Higher Entry Requirement S4 → S5 National 5 A/B; those with a C should resit to improve at N5 before trying Higher.
+Entry Requirement S5 → S6 National 5 A/B or C by discussion and with Curriculum Leader and Depute Head.
+Nat 4, National 5 D or lower should resit.
 Progression Route Successful completion of Higher A or B can lead to Advanced Higher.
 English is recognised by prestigious universities such as those in The Russell Group as a key 'facilitating' subject which shows a level of ability with language, argumentation and analysis desirable for any subject.
-It is particularly useful for Literature, Languages/Linguistics, Law, Philosophy, International relations, History, Politics, Psychology, Theatre Studies and Media and Communication awards.
+It is particularly useful for Literature, Languages/Linguistics, Law, Philosophy, International Relations, History, Politics, Psychology, Theatre Studies and Media and Communication awards.
 'STEM' subjects are starting to use the quality of a candidate's English pass as a discriminating factor when offering entry to high-demand courses such as Medicine and Veterinary Medicine.
-Certain jobs, e.g Civil Service, also expect a candidate to possess a suitable pass at Higher English, despite other degree qualifications.
-Careers: English is applicable to a huge variety of careers.
-Common careers are journalism, publishing, research and information skills/librarianship, speech and language therapy, linguistics, media and advertising, law, politics, advocacy work, hospitality and tourism management, amongst many others. many others.
+Certain jobs, e.g Civil Service, also expect a candidate to possess a suitable pass at Higher English, regardless of other degree qualifications.
+The skills of understanding, analysing, evaluating, and creating are studied throughout the Course Format course across a range of literature, non fiction, speaking and writing tasks.
+Course component 1: Spoken Language in performance: solo and / or group talk.
+This component, while pass / fail only, must be passed to gain an overall course award.
+Course component 2: Folio of Writing (1 piece, max 1350 words) worth 30% of final mark.
+The first draft must be completed under teacher supervision to ensure pupils are not using A.I.
+Pupils will be given a set amount of class time to do so; if unfinished after that time, they will have to complete their work under supervision on a Friday afternoon.